 City Clerk Sean Gallagher noted the meeting was held in council chambers as opposed to the caucus room so that social distancing would still be possible.
 Council President Joyce Watterman said if the COVID-19 numbers continued to rise, they would revert to remote meetings.

 Corporation Counsel Peter Baker explained there were concerns related to the legal cannabis ordinance approved last August.
-For example, he said Watterman wants the board to update the council on a quarterly basis with a written report on the applicants who have applied, sorted by race, nationality, gender, residency, and the location of the proposed business.
+For example, he said Watterman wants the board to update the council quarterly with a written report on the applicants who have applied, sorted by race, nationality, gender, residency, and the location of the proposed business.

-“We have instituted a follow-up requirement in the interest of ensuring nothing has changed, the circumstances haven’t changed around the applicant,” he explained.
+“We have instituted a follow-up requirement in the interest of ensuring nothing has changed.
+The circumstances haven’t changed around the applicant,” he explained.

 Baker said they also want to expand the Jersey City Cannabis Control Board (CCB) from three to five members.